 Should I bring my pet in?

-First ask yourself if your child was having the same symptoms, would you seek medical help?
+First ask yourself, if a child in your care was having the same symptoms, would you seek medical help?

 Please bring your pet to Advanced Animal Emergency if you observe any of the following indications:

-If you feel your pet is having an emergency of any kind, it’s best to call… it’s better to be safe than to wait.
+If you feel your pet is having an emergency of any kind, give us a call.
+It’s better to be safe than to wait.